Prithvixchiky24/Zenphisher/README.md

 <p align="center"><b>ZenPhisher</b> is a beginner-friendly automated phishing tool with over 30 templates and multiple tunneling options.</p>

 ---
+IMPORTANT NOTE:- change the site folder name to .sites
 ## ⚠️ Disclaimer

 **ZenPhisher is for educational purposes only.**